Ronald-0001/RedM_CSharp_Template/readme.txt

 // before coding
 - update refrence to CitizenFX.Core.dll

+// optionaly add RedLIB
+- fetch latest RedLIB.dll either go to https://github.com/ELF0001/RedM_LIB
+- or if you are using git you can update submodules using "git submodule update --init --recursive" / "git submodule update --remote --merge"
+- add refrence to RedLIB.dll found in "external/Red_Lib/include/RedLIB.dll" or where you downloaded it to

 // create dynamic refrence using linker.cmd
 * to create a dynamic link
 - create a folder on your main drive